PreibischLab/STIM/README.md

      [-m 20] \
      [-sf 2.0] \
 ```
 Dataset(s) from the selected N5 `-i` will be interactively rendered for one or more selected gene `-g` (multiple genes will be overlaid into different colors).
+The switch `-md` will overlay for example celltype annotations.
 By default all datasets will be displayed, but they can be limited (or ordered) using `-d`.
 You can define the distance between sections with `-z` (as a factor of median spacing between sequenced locations), `-c` allows to preset the BigDataViewer intensity range and parameters `-f, -m, -sf` are explained above (4).